Flavien-Dieval/win_TimeMachine/README.md

 # win_TimeMachine
-An equivalent of time machine on windows, linux and mac in command line.
+An duplicated files manager on windows, linux and mac in command line.

 # Requirement :
 - Python 3.10 or highter.